 The English Language requirements for this programme are higher than the minimum set by NZQA, therefore; applicants who have achieved NCEA Level 3 University Entrance may be required to provide evidence of English Language skills.

 OVERALL IELTS REQUIREMENTS

 A selection process will be used when making decisions about offering places on the BSW.
-The selection process will include an assessment of the information provided in the application form and a group interview.
+The selection process will include an assessment of the information provided in the application process.
 All applicants will be considered and weighted on their academic achievement, character and suitability for social work practice.

 All applicants will be assessed against the Social Workers Registration Board (SWRB) Fit and Proper policy as a guide for determining whether to offer a place on the BSW.
 Where an applicant does not meet the SWRB Fit and Proper guidelines, the applicant will be interviewed on an individual basis and given the opportunity to provide further background or explanatory information.
 A final decision regarding entry to the BSW will be made on a case by case basis following this interview and having considered the additional information provided by the applicant.